 Make sure that you buy an ASTM/SEI (look for the label inside) approved horse riding helmet with a secure chin strap and wear it every time you get on a horse, without fail.
 This one thing alone can save your life.
 (It’s serious, so get a good helmet.)

 If you fall and your head hits the ground or a pole you will need to replace your helmet immediately.
 Even though it may look fine, helmets are designed to take the full force of impact once and can be rendered useless after impact.

-3. Learn and Use Good Riding Technique
+3. Learn to Use Good Riding Technique

-The first thing that you are taught as a rider is the proper way to sit in the saddle in order to facilitate correct balance.
-An important part of this is the positioning your feet in the stirrups with your heels down so that when you fall, your feet will slide out of the stirrups instead of being caught in them resulting in you being dragged by your horse.
+The first thing that you are taught as a rider is the proper way to sit in the saddle in order to facilitate the correct balance.
+An important part of this is positioning your feet in the stirrups with your heels down so that when you fall, your feet will slide out of the stirrups instead of being caught in them resulting in you being dragged by your horse.